sneakymonk3y/bro-scripts/README.md

 # FOXHOUND-NSM

-RaspberryPi 3 IDS System based on [Bro](https://www.bro.org).
+RaspberryPi 3 NSM system based on [Bro](https://www.bro.org).
 Suitable for a home 'blackbox' deployment.

 ### Descriptions
 * [geoip] - Geolocation added to the conn.log